Gaurav-P22/C_Prog/README.md

 # C_Programs
-This Repository contains that the basic Programs using C and Cpp.
+This Repository contains the basic Programs using C and Cpp.